Viet D. Dinh: Georgetown University Law Center

 Dinh has been a Professor of Law at Georgetown University Law Center.
 His expertise lies in constitutional law, corporations law, and the law and economics of development.
 He was also currently the Co-Director of the Asian Law & Policy Studies Program.
 He previously served as Co-Director of the Joint Program in Law and Business Administration, from 1998 to 1999.

 Fox Corporation

 In September 2018, Dinh was appointed as Chief Legal and Policy Officer of Fox Corporation and would report directly to CEO Lachlan Murdoch.
 Dinh is responsible for all legal, compliance, and regulatory matters, as well as oversight of government and public affairs.

 In April 2020, it was announced that Dinh and a handful of other Fox Corp. executives would forgo their salaries for six months as a result of the COVID-19 pandemic.

+On August 11, 2023, Fox announced that Dinh would be leaving the company's employ and become an outside advisor.

 Personal life

 His family was separated in 1975 when his father, Phong Dinh, was being held as a political prisoner in the family's war-ravaged homeland after the fall of Saigon.
 He escaped in 1978, and remained a fugitive in Vietnam, when his mother, Nga Thu Nguyễn, and his older siblings got on a boat with 85 other people and set out.
 For 12 days Dinh was in a broken 15-foot-long boat, at one point with no food or water.
 They encountered a Thai fishing crew that gave them food and gas, and helped fix the boat and pointed them toward land.
 When they reached Malaysia they were met by gunshots from a patrol boat; the Malaysians did not want them.
 Their boat docked but Dinh's mother realized that the port police would force them to leave the next morning, so she sneaked back out to the boat alone that night with an axe and damaged the boat so as not to be sent back on it.
 After six months as refugees in Malaysia, Dinh's family arrived at Oregon in November 1978.
 They picked strawberries for menial wages, sending money back to Dinh's father and a sibling hiding out in Vietnam.
 After Mount St. Helens erupted in 1980, the crop damage forced his family to relocate to Fullerton.

 Dinh was honored by his high school alma mater when he was added to Fullerton's wall of fame.
 He will share that wall with an ideological opposite, David Boies, former Vice President Al Gore's lawyer for the Florida recount.

 Dinh was reunited with his father in 1982.
 In 1992, he was reunited with one of his sisters at a refugee camp in Hong Kong, a meeting filmed by the newsmagazine show Dateline NBC.

 Dinh lives in Los Angeles, California, with his wife, Jennifer Ashworth Dinh, and their three sons.